-Since inception in 2002, Addex has assembled a unique biased library of over 70,000 molecules with allosteric characteristics.
 The library has been assembled from commercial and other non-pharmaceutical sources, with some parts of the library acquired under exclusive agreements.
-At the end of 2009, Addex chemists had assembled over 70,000 compounds.
+Overall, Addex chemists had assembled more than 70,000 compounds.
 The Addex selection process includes filtering for basic drug-like characteristics and development potential.
 An additional level of filtering involves the application of proprietary algorithms focused on identifying characteristics of allosteric molecules.
 A multivariable analysis of the Addex library, depicted here, shows that while its molecules share the physicochemical properties of marketed drugs they are structurally differentiated.

 The implications are: